rtepowers/ProxyServer/README.txt

 ---
 assumptions:
-usage is how described in the assignment max threads capped at 50
+max threads capped at 50

 ---
 description:
-This program will provide a simple telnet-like clone now supporting multi-clients using multi-threating (PThreads) with cache management.
+This program will provide a simple and easy to use HTTP/1.0 Web Proxy Cache server.

 ---
 Compile: